florimondmanca/starlette-auth-toolkit/README.md

-# starlette_auth_toolkit
+# starlette-auth-toolkit

-Authentication toolkit for Starlette
+Authentication toolkit for Starlette.